sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 Execute specified Workflow.

-An example request for Execute specified workflow:
+An example request for Executing specified workflow:

 ::